How to Get a Freight Quote: The Ultimate Guide

 The size and weight details we covered above let you determine the type of freight you’re shipping, LTL or FTL.
 These are priced at different rates, so it’s important to know the total size of your shipment to get the right freight quote.

-- LTL — Less-than-load: A shipment of one to six pallets or similarly-sized units is considered an LTL shipment.
-This means it doesn’t fill the majority of the space in a freight truck.
-This is by far the most common type of freight shipping that small businesses use.
+- LTL (Less-than-load): Usually one to six pallets or similarly-sized units and doesn’t fill the majority of the space in a freight truck; most common type of freight shipping

-- FTL — Full-truck-load: A shipment of seven or more pallets or similarly-sized units is considered an FTL shipment.
-This means it will fill most or all of the space in a freight truck.
-Mid-sized shipments are sometimes called partial truck loads.
+- FTL (Full-truck-load): Seven or more pallets or similarly-sized units and will fill most or all of the space in a freight truck; midsize shipments are sometimes called partial truck loads

 - Residential delivery: Delivering to a residence is generally more costly than delivering to a business.
 Plus, a liftgate is usually required.